ggaabe/Fighter-Jet-Game-C--/README.md

 The Driver file is the main file that runs the program.

 ###IMPORTANT:
 This currently does not run properly on Mac/Xcode.
-This was developed in visual studio and runs perfect in that compiler.
+This was developed in visual studio on Windows and runs perfectly in that compiler.

 Mac compilation errors are likely a result of unused boolean checks for the launch boolean variable.